Latest News

 Devon B. Moore

-Ms. Devon B. Moore is a principal in Moore & Lee, P.C.’s California office.
+Ms. Devon B. Moore is a Principal in Moore & Lee, P.C.’s California office.
 Her practice is focused on the defense of corporate and individual long-term healthcare providers, including claims against skilled nursing facilities, residential care facilities for the elderly (RCFE), memory care providers, and hospice providers.

 Devon has over 8 years of experience as an attorney in the long-term healthcare industry and has the unique and valuable experience of working as both a defense attorney and plaintiff attorney in this area of the law.
 Devon has effectively represented clients both for and against claims of elder abuse and neglect, dependent adult abuse and neglect, wrongful death, medical negligence, violation of patients’ rights, medical malpractice, personal injury, breach of contract, fraud, concealment, intentional and negligent infliction of emotional distress, exposure to COVID-19, breach of statutory duties, debt collections, and the negligent hiring, supervision, and retention of employees.
 She also has experience representing acute care hospitals and litigating against physicians.
 She has successfully assisted clients with case management, liability evaluations, litigation through trial, settlement negotiations, mediations, and conflict resolution.